VPAC/superlinux/supercomputingwithlinux.md

 tar cvfz $BU /home/train[01..12]
 ```

 Thus, a variable is prefaced by a dollar sign ($) to refer to its value.
 It can also be assigned with an equals sign, without whitespaces on either side.
+In bash variables are global by default unless explicitly declared as local in a function (see below).

 ```
 $ Ubh="Unbihexium"